Shelly and Stuart Topham at Infinity Coffee, Helderberg Nature Reserve

 What the AI analysis found

-Lekka generates an AI-written monthly report for every vendor, analysing programme data and producing specific, actionable recommendations.
-For Infinity Coffee, the April report identified three things the raw numbers alone wouldn't have surfaced.
+Lekka generates an AI-written monthly report for every vendor, analysing programme health and producing specific, actionable recommendations.
+For Infinity Coffee, the early reports have identified patterns that the raw numbers alone wouldn't surface.

 01